Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Discussion

 When considering a Gaussian isotropic prior $p(w) \sim \mathcal{N}(0, \sigma_0^2 \, \text{Id}_d)$ with $\sigma_0 \in \mathbb{R}$ and an independent multivariate Gaussian stochastic model $q_{\phi} \sim \mathcal{N}(\mu, \text{diag}(\sigma^2))$ with $\mu, \sigma \in \mathbb{R}^d$ the mean and scale parameters such that $\phi = (\mu, \sigma)$, the following expression can be derived for the KL divergence between the approximate posterior and the prior \citep{duchi2007KLtwoGaussian}:

-From this expression, it appears that the KL divergence operates a "double" regularization regime on the scale parameters $\sigma$.
+From this expression, it appears that the KL divergence operates a ``double'' regularization regime on the scale parameters $\sigma$.
 When $\sigma_k^2$ is below $\sigma_0^2$, the term $-\log(\sigma_k^2 / \sigma_0^2)$ dominates $\sigma_k^2 / \sigma_0^2$, which induces the increase of the $\sigma_k^2$ parameter similar to the MaxWEnt penalization.
 Whereas, for $\sigma_k^2$ above $\sigma_0^2$, the dominant term becomes $\sigma_k^2 / \sigma_0^2$ which stops the increase of the scaling parameter.
 Then, for $\sigma_0 \to + \infty$, the regularization over $\sigma^2$ induced by the KL divergence converges to the maximum entropy penalization.
 However, as a side effect, the term $||\mu||_2^2 / 2 \sigma_0^2$ is reduced to zero and no regularization on the mean is operated, which is generally avoided.
 In many previous works which consider isotropic Gaussian priors, the commonly considered prior bandwidth $\sigma_0^2$ are relatively small \citep{zhang2018NoisyNaturalGradientVI, osawa2019practicalDLwithBayesian, ashukha2019pitfalls}, or at least, not designed in a maximum entropy perspective.
 Moreover, a trade-off parameter $\lambda < 1$ is often added between the log likelihood and the KL divergence in optimization (\ref{elbo}) \citep{wenzel2020howgoodBayesPosterior} which further tempers the KL divergence regularization.
 Our interpretation is that the hyper-parameter selection is often driven by the in-distribution performances (computed on a validation set for instance) which fosters narrowed posterior distributions.
 Indeed, extending the weight distribution to any consistent weight, generally penalizes the test performances as observed in our experiments (cf. Sections \ref{synthetic-discuss} and \ref{uci-results-sec}).
 However, we argue that such penalization could be accepted when considering OOD detection.
+Further insights on the key components that enable a Bayesian Neural Network (BNN) with a Gaussian prior to exhibit behaviors similar to those of MaxWEnt and MaxWEnt-SVD are provided in Appendix \ref{app-bnn-setting}.